 If you’re not using pre-decorated stationery, you can embellish the paper to add some personality to it!
-In the photo below, I have used the Geometric Embellishments concept from the Four Simple Envelope Embellishments post.
+In the photo below, I used the Geometric Embellishments concept from the Two Simple Envelope Embellishmentstutorial.

 Write the Letter

 If you have opted to use unlined paper to write your letter on, it’s a good idea to put it on top of notebook paper.
-You can then use a light box (< that’s an affiliate link — but it’s a quality and cost-effective little machine; the one I use is needlessly more expensive) to see the lines underneath.
-If your paper isn’t too thick, then you probably won’t even need the light box to see the lines!
-(Printer paper is great to write letters on because you can generally see right through it sans light box.)
+Then, use a light box to see the lines underneath.
+If your paper isn’t too thick, then you probably won’t even need the light box to see the lines underneath.

 If you can, try to write in cursive.
 That will give the letter a nice, vintage feel!

-- Write about what’s going on in your life, especially if it relates to the person you are writing to.
+Write about what’s going on in your life, especially if it relates to your letter recipient.